-While a direct derivation is possible, these equations follow from simplification of the equations for the full Whipple model [19].
+While a direct derivation is possible, these equations follow from simplification of the equations for the full Whipple model [24].

 4.1.
-Primitive bicycle loses controllability at zero gravity
+The primitive bicycle loses controllability at zero gravity

 Unlike the Whipple bicycle model discussed later, the primitive bicycle model cannot be stable without controls.
 In this paper we are concerned with controlled stability rather than self-stability so the primitive bicycle is still appropriate.
 Because the steering has no mass we cannot be concerned with the dynamics of the steering angle.
 We think of the steer angle as the control variable.
-Lean and heading are controlled by steering $(\delta, \dot{\delta})$ as governed by the equations above.
+Lean and heading are controlled by steering (δ, δ) as governed by the equations above.

-When $g_e = 0$ we can substitute the second of equations 7 into the first, and use the third to eliminate $\psi$ to get:
+When $g_e = 0$ we can substitute the second of equations (7) into the first, and use the third to eliminate ψ to get: